mzampetakis/unwordle/README.md

 * for each letter that exists on the wordle but is placed on wrong place (yellow), unwordle eliminates all dictionary's words that contain this letter at ths specific place

+So, the maximum score a wolde can achieve is 5 * wordsLength.
 Doing this process for each input result given, unworlde manages to exclude as many words as possible from the given dictionary.

 ## Proposing a good solution